 For so much of my life, my idea of a really good time was to get to a state of lofty, giddy mockery, often with the assistance of alcohol or a drug, while giving very little thought to other people or objects.
 I wanted to think I knew how to “cut loose” and feel free.
 Then, I could insist on orderly, predictable routines.
 For example, during one period I made myself a scrambled-egg sandwich every single morning for an entire summer, until I reached a point where I couldn’t even think of eating an egg for ten years.
 Both of these–the wild mockery and the rigidity–made me feel dull and half alive.

-I learned from Aesthetic Realism that the bad freedom and the bad order I went after came from my desire to have contempt.
+I learned from Aesthetic Realism that the bad freedom and the bad order I went after came from my desire to have contempt, which Aesthetic Realism defines as the “disposition in every person to think we will be for ourselves by making less of the outside world.”
 In my pursuit of freedom I tried to get away from things and people, and in going for order I’d grimly try to make them obey my wishes.
 I felt life was mostly colorless and grinding, interrupted by the occasional fleeting sense of release.
 Aesthetic Realism criticized my contempt and enabled me to see a world of meaning, richness, color and excitement beyond what I ever knew could be.
 And the surprise was that it was the very world I’d been in all along!
 The extreme rigidity I once felt has gone, and I don’t suffer as I did with a feeling that freedom and “being sensible” have to battle in me.

 An example of my education was in an Aesthetic Realism class some years ago.
 I said I that I hoped to have big feeling about something or someone but then would find myself surprisingly cool, and I’d worry, “What’s wrong with me?”
 Ellen Reiss asked, “Do you think something in a person wants to feel duller and less alive?”
 And, “Do you think having a big emotion about something else, you’ve made in a fight with the world having a big emotion about you?”
 The answer was yes!–and I was thrilled to see this, because I knew it could change.
 Aesthetic Realism has given me a happy life that includes my marriage to singer and actress Carol McCluer.
 Through knowing her, I’m both freer and more exact; more the man I want to be.
 I’m fortunate to know now that I can let go, have a rip-roarin’ good time, and feel at the same time my feet are on the ground.